jdittrich/userNeedResearchBook/text/allURBook.md

 <div class="example">

 We will have a conversation about your work and I'll be asking some questions.
-I’m interested as well in watching you doing your work.
+In addition, I’m interested in watching you when you do your work.
 The whole process will take about an hour of time.

 </div>